gcrobinson/Wireshark/README.md

 # Wireshark for Basic Network Security Analysis
 <br />
 <h2>Description</h2>
-Here we will learn how to capture a packet, locate a packet and create our own network traffic.
-In the end you will able to locate where to investigate the source, destination of the packets, protocols used and the basic step by steps for network security analysis.
+Here we will learn how to capture & locate a packet and create our own network traffic.
+In the end you will able to investigate the source, destination of the packets, protocols used and the basic step by steps for network security analysis.
 <h2>Radius Packet</h2>

 <p align="center">